 It’s estimated that only 2-4% of people who browse online stores actually make a purchase.
 One of the reasons for this low conversion rate is that customers aren’t able to touch or interact with the products.
-Having detailed product descriptions, high-quality photos, and customer reviews on your site have been proven to improve sales, but augmented reality can take the online shopping experience to the next level.
+Having detailed product descriptions, high-quality photos, and customer reviews on your site improves sales.
+However, augmented reality eCommerce can take the online shopping experience to the next level.

 Augmented reality allows customers to try on clothing, see how new furniture will look in their home, and test out different makeup looks, all while shopping in the comfort of their homes.
 Online stores such as Ikea have used augmented reality by showing customers exactly how a new piece of furniture will look in their homes before they even make a purchase!
 Read on to learn more and how you can integrate augmented reality into your business today.

 One of the reasons some people avoid making purchases online is that there is no way to know for sure how a product will look or fit until it arrives.
 As a result, shoppers may choose to go to a brick-and-mortar store instead.
 Augmented reality can help bridge this gap and make it easier for customers to try out multiple products in less time than it would take in a traditional store by using the following features:

 - Virtual fitting room.The models on ecommerce stores make all clothing look great, but online shoppers don’t always know how it will look on their own bodies.
 Augmented reality fixes this issue with virtual fitting rooms.
 Users can upload a photo of themselves or create a personalized avatar to “try on” various articles of clothing without ever leaving their home.
 Online shoppers can put together outfits of several different products, switch between different colors and sizes, and view products from all different angles.